-REF: 12\6\2-2023/2024
+REF: 12\6\2 -2023/2024

-NOTIFICATION OF PUBLICATION OF THE INTERFACE AGREEMENTS MANAGEMENT STANDARD FOR PUBLIC COMMENTS BY ALL INTERESTED AND AFFECTED RAILWAY STAKEHOLDERS
+PUBLICATION OF THE REGULATOR INTERFACE AGREEMENTS STANDARD FOR IMPLEMENTATION AND COMPLIANCE BY RAILWAY OPERATORS

-I, Mmuso Selaledi, Acting Chief Executive Officer of the Railway Safety Regulator (RSR), in terms of the Railway Safety Regulator Act No. 16 of 2002, as amended ("the Act"), hereby publish the Draft Interface Agreements Management Standard for Public Comments.
+I, Mmuso Selaledi, Acting Chief Executive Officer of the Railway Safety Regulator (RSR), in terms of the Railway Safety Regulator Act No. 16 of 2002, as amended ("the Act"), hereby publish the Interface Agreements Standard for implementation and compliance by the Railway Operators.